CDAT/cdms/docs/source/manual/cdms_2.rst

         * 'x': longitude
         * '-': the axis is not spatio-temporal.
         **Example:** A variable with ordering 'tzyx' is 4-dimensional, where the ordering of axes is (time, level, latitude, longitude).
       **Note:** The order string is of the form required for the order argument of a regridder function.
         * ``intervals`` is a list of scalars, 2-tuples representing [i,j), slices, and/or Ellipses.
         * If no ``argument(s)`` are present, all file paths associated with the variable are returned.
         * Returns a list of tuples of the form (path,slicetuple), where path is the path of a file, and slicetuple is itself a tuple of slices, of the same length as the rank of the variable, representing the portion of the variable in the file corresponding to intervals.
       **Note:** This function is not defined for transient various."
+    "Axis", "``getTime()``", "Get the time axis, or ``None`` if not found."
+    "List", "``getPaths( *intervals)``", "Get the file paths associated with the index region specified by intervals."

 Variable Methods(cont'd)
 ------------------------